StructuralXplorationLab/Libra/README.md

 # Acknowledgements

 Special thanks to Dr. John Harding for sharing the beauty of _Biomorpher_; a Grasshopper implementation of _Interactive Genetic Algorithms_.
-The components in the _Xploration_ tab are taken by _Biomorpher_ and have been adjusted accordingly.
+The components in the _Xploration_ tab (until v1.1.0) are taken by _Biomorpher_ and have been adjusted accordingly.